cdrummey216/whoami/whoami.md

 # Part 4: How to be present and to act? (a: Self-expression.
 Living as art.
 Here is my self.)

 ## Overview & Purpose

 Self-expression is the means by which *the internal processes for perceiving and defining one's self* are externalized, or made real in the world.
 Living, or *to be alive*, is a stream of externalizations over the course of a lifetime.
 At all times, living is an **expression of the Self**, *by the Self*, <ins>for the Self</ins>.
 Therefore, living is art, or an application of human creative skill and imagination.

-a life lived is a magnum opus. //greatest work of art in a lifetime, most important of any work. 'work' refers to a means of self-expression that exhibits a value or combination of values.

-Other opuses: //an externalization that exhibits a value
-* work of kindness
-* work of gratitude
-* work of love
-* work of skill
-* work of art
-* work of...
+The mind is a tool refined by evolution that is infinitely creative in the ways in which it responds to the eternal present, but how did it come to be?

+Looking up at the stars and down at reflections in water.
+A baby will fixate on a light source, moving their heads and eyes to follow it.
+As the human form evolved, the 'mind' also developed as a means to interact with the world.
+Naturally, each being would look up at the skies at night with curiousity or stare into a clear pool at the face appearing before them.
+Each example is an exercise in curiosity that the mind undertakes to percieve *the world* around them or *itself*.

+So, what is the ideal application of the mind?
+How can it swell the very edges of perception and pulse in union with the eternal present we find ourselves?
+Consider your self a work of art and the memories of your life that exist within your mind and the mind of others as brushstrokes on a blank canvas.
+Your life is your very own magnum opus.
+It is up to you to decide what it looks like, and what you do with the time that is given to you.

 ## Existential Calm & the [Isle[0]](identityisle.md)